mugenis18/oracle_pdb_ass_II_29021_Sonia/README.md

 ---

+# Challenges Faced and Solutions

+## Issue: ORA-65096 — Invalid Common User Name
+**Cause:** Attempted to create a user in the root container (CDB$ROOT).

+**Solution:**
+Switched session to the pluggable database before creating the user:

+ALTER SESSION SET CONTAINER=so_pdb_29021;

+---

+## Issue: User Does Not Exist Error
+**Cause:** User creation failed due to incorrect container.

+**Solution:**
+Verified container using:

+SHOW CON_NAME;

+Then recreated the user successfully.

+---

 # Repository Contents

 - **README.md** → Assignment report
-- **pluggable_database_assignment.sql** → All SQL commands used
+- **pluggable_database_assignment.sql** → SQL commands used
-- **screenshots/** → Evidence images for all tasks
+- **screenshots/** → Evidence of completed tasks

 ---

+# Integrity Statement

+I confirm that this work is my own and was completed following academic integrity guidelines.
+All commands were executed personally, and results were documented truthfully.

+---

+# Final Checklist (Apply Before Submission)

+- [x] Correct PDB names used
+- [x] User created inside the PDB
+- [x] Temporary PDB created and deleted
+- [x] OEM dashboard screenshot included
+- [x] GitHub repository is PUBLIC
+- [x] README is clear and professional
+- [x] Deadline respected

+---

+# Professional & Ethical Note

+**Excellence is never an accident; it is the result of discipline, commitment, and integrity.**

+As future database professionals, precision, discipline, and integrity are non-negotiable principles that guide responsible system administration and data management.

+---

 # Conclusion

-All tasks were successfully completed including:
+This assignment successfully demonstrated:

-- Pluggable database creation
+- Oracle pluggable database creation and management
-- User management
-- Temporary PDB deletion
+- User administration within a PDB
+- Database lifecycle operations
 - Oracle Enterprise Manager monitoring
+- Proper documentation and version control using GitHub

-This assignment demonstrates practical understanding of Oracle pluggable database administration and monitoring.
+The tasks strengthened practical knowledge of Oracle database administration and multitenant architecture.